tessel/reach-wg/README.md

 **Next steps:**

+* [ ] Identify power consumption for ESP32 BLE & Wifi, in addition to other architectures and radios.
 * [ ] Layout V1 board and manufactured through board house.
 * [ ] Assemble board in-house and determine issues.
 * [ ] Layout V2 with revisions for general distribution to contributors.